rdematteo/portfolio/README.md

 ![html about me page](https://github.com/rdematteo/portfolio/blob/master/pics-README/html_landing.png)

 *About me*
-I structured the content in with 2 row.
+<p>I structured the content in with 2 row.
 Top row has two columns - one with title of page and the other with my photo.
 The bottom row has same width as top row and contains text.
 This is illustrated below.</p>

+![about me](https://github.com/rdematteo/portfolio/blob/master/pics-README/about_me_div_colors.png)

-Again position of elements was difficult.
+<p>Again position of elements was difficult.
 Initially position nav bar on RHS in its own div element but then found it difficult to align all other div elements.
-I needed to include the nav div in the main container.
+I needed to include the nav div in the main container.</p>
-Learned that the a tag is overridden by class. need to enclose a and class in the same tag.
-The I could remove text decoration.
+<p>Learned that the a tag is overridden by class. need to enclose a and class in the same tag.
+Then I could remove text decoration.</p>
-Coloring the position of the boxes helpd immensley in term of positioning.
+<p>Coloring the position of the boxes helpd immensley in term of positioning.</p>
-Now the basic format of page is constructed the other parts should be easier to construct.
+<p>Now the basic format of page is constructed the other parts should be easier to construct.</p>
 **Include photo**

-![about me](https://github.com/rdematteo/portfolio/blob/master/pics-README/about_me_div_colors.png)